Intangisolves/sygro/README.md

 ### Hosting on Cloudflare Pages/Workers

-This project uses `@opennextjs/cloudflare` for deployment to Cloudflare Pages/Workers.
+This project uses `@opennextjs/cloudflare` for deployment to Cloudflare Workers.
 The `package.json` includes scripts for deployment.

 1.  **Authentication (if not already logged in):**